bmlt-enabled/bread/readme.txt

   - Page Headers (good when generating posters)
   - Flyer Layout (instead of a tri-fold meeting list, 3 identical meeting lists on a single sheet, good for special interest meeting lists)
+* Extensibility
+  - Site specific BMLT Meeting fields may be used in templates
+  - Sites can defined their own complex fields, calculated from other fields, that can then be used in templates.
 * More robust and efficient handling of short codes in meeting templates.
 * Corrections to the meeting group-by mechanism.